 - Building and commissioning the project.

 Although presented as a list, the process of planning and developing a project from beginning to end is a much more organic process with many of these milestones happening in parallel to one another.
-For instance, although placing deposits for a firm order of turbines is listed toward the end of the critical path sequence, placing your turbine order is a long negotiation process which must be done fairly early in the process in order to complete projects in a timely manner in today’s equipment-constrained wind market.
+For instance, although placing deposits for a firm order of turbines is listed toward the end of the critical path sequence, placing your turbine order can be a long negotiation process which should be done fairly early in the process in order to complete projects in a timely manner.

 Project Goals – Decisions to be Made Up Front